michaelma0311/Solari-Reddit-Login/README.md

 1. Install Node from https://nodejs.org.
 Pick the LTS download and run the installer with the defaults.
 This also installs `npm`.
-2. Get this folder onto your computer: on the GitHub page click the green "Code" button, then "Download ZIP", and unzip it.
+2. Get this folder onto your computer: Git Clone.
+(If you don't know git, on the GitHub page click the green "Code" button, then "Download ZIP", and unzip it.)
 3. Open a terminal in the folder.
    - Windows: open the folder in File Explorer, click the address bar, type `cmd`, press Enter.